Quarterly national accounts - updated estimate

 GDP components and contributions to growth

-Household final consumption expenditure had a positive contribution to GDP growth in both the euro area and the EU-28 (+0.1 and +0.2 percentage points - pp respectively).
-The contribution of gross fixed capital formation was positive in both the euro and the EU-28 (both +0.2 pp).
-The change in inventories was negative for the euro area (-0.1 pp) and neutral for the EU-28.
-The contribution of the external balance was positive for both the euro area and the EU-28.
+Household final consumption expenditure had a positive contribution to GDP growth in both the euro area and the EU-28 (+0.3 percentage points - pp in both zones).
+The contribution of gross fixed capital formation was positive in both the euro and the EU-28 (both +0.1 pp).
+The change in inventories was also positive for both areas (+0.3 pp).
+The contribution of the external balance was negative for both the euro area and the EU-28.

 Eurostat collects GDP data in the framework of ESA 2010.
 See here for more details.
 Additional information on the dissemination of ESA 2010 data is available under latest news on the dedicated website and in the database section National accounts (ESA 2010) (na10)

 European aggregates are revised at specific release dates.
-The preliminary flash estimate of GDP growth in the first quarter of 2018 will be released on 2 May 2018 and will be updated on 15 May 2018.
-The next regular estimates of European aggregates are due on 7 June 2018 (GDP estimate) and 13 June 2018 (employment estimate).
+The preliminary flash estimate of GDP growth in the second quarter of 2018 will be released on 31 July 2018 and will be updated on 14 August 2018.
+The next regular estimates of European aggregates are due on 7 September 2018 (GDP estimate) and 12 September 2018 (employment estimate).

 Source data for tables and graphs

-The detailed tables of GDP estimate 2017Q4 are available here.
+The detailed tables of GDP estimate 2018Q1 are available here.

 Quarterly figures on the evolution of gross domestic product (GDP) and its main aggregates are among the most significant indicators of the state of any economy, be it at a national or European level, and are of key interest to users.
 Typical users of quarterly national accounts (QNA) figures are market analysts, forecasters or economic and monetary policy advisors interested in assessing the state of the current business cycle.